larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 after, and subsumes, the moderator team for the IETF discussion list
 {{?RFC9245}}.
 This memo is applicable to **all** IETF participation channels.

-# Conventions and Definitions

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted in their normal English sense; they are shown in uppercase for emphasis and clarity.

-{:aside}
-> TODO: Get feedback from the community whether this redefinition of BCP14
-> terms in process documents is something they support.

 ## Background {#background}